 - The Spartan army, blocked from escaping by sea, marched to Boeotia, the region in which Thebes is located, and they managed to secure an alliance from Thebes.
 The Athenians responded and the two fought the Battle of Tangara, which Athens won, giving them control over large portions of Boeotia.

 - Athens won another victory at Oenophyta, which allowed them to conquer almost all of Boeotia.
-From there, the Athenians marched south towards Sparta.
+From there, the Athenian army marched south towards Sparta.

 - Athens conquered Chalcis, a city-state near the Corinthian Gulf which gave Athens direct access to the Peloponnese, putting Sparta in tremendous danger.